Mansi130/FTR/README.md

 ## Welcome to GitHub Pages
+The online ordering system for restaurants helps to improve the customer-restaurant relationship.
+It provides a complete sales dashboard with information on active or canceled orders.

 You can use the [editor on GitHub](https://github.com/Mansi130/FTR/edit/master/README.md) to maintain and preview the content for your website in Markdown files.